birdoptera/S4B_Final_Project/README.md

 asking for the genus and species of the species you wish to examine.
 For this test, use Myzus persicae, a species with good collection data.

+After each step and package there should have readout indicating which step has completed to allow for easier alterations to the script to help customization.

 The first step in this script is gathering species occurence data from iDigBio and GBIF.
 We recommend testing that this data is sufficient for your purposes before running the full script.